ReyFScode/DSO-notes/Terraform notes.md

 ```
 In this example:

-- We specify the AWS provider and credentials.
+- We specify the AWS provider
 - We define an EC2 instance resource with its configuration.
 - We create an output to display the public IP address of the instance.